-As this best laptops under $500 guide proves, you don't need to spend a fortune to get a great device.
-Every laptop in this ranking punches well above its price tag, delivering a great computing experience, without cutting any crucial corners.
+T3's best laptops under $500 guide proves that you can get a really great notebook without breaking the bank.
+Every laptop in this guide punches well above its price tag, delivering a reliable, solid computing experience, without cutting any crucial corners.

 All of these machines offer great value for money and will cope comfortably with web browsing, Office applications, Zoom calls and online shopping.
 If you need your PC to do some seriously heavy lifting – such as playing the most demanding games at their maximum settings or making your own animated movies – head to our general best laptops and best gaming laptops guide instead.